INRIA/scikit-learn-mooc/slides/overfit.md

 ]
 ]

-.centered[So far: polynomes for both]
+.centered[So far: polynomials for both]

 ???

-The excellent performance that we just observed for degree-9 polynomes when there is plenty of data comes from the perfect match between the statistical model used to analyse the data and the data-generating process.
-So far, we have used polynomes for both of them.
+The excellent performance that we just observed for degree-9 polynomials when there is plenty of data comes from the perfect match between the statistical model used to analyse the data and the data-generating process.
+So far, we have used polynomials for both of them.
 But in practice, given data, we seldom know a simple form of model in which the data is drawn.

 For this reason, the choice of family of model is crucial.